christensenacademy/christensen-academy/modules/css-basics/challenges/selectors-challenge.md

     <meta charset="utf-8">
     <style>

-      /* this rule should be applied to all paragraph elements */
+      /* the following rule should be applied to all paragraph elements */

       {
         font-style:italic;